 The biggest red flag was that no blood or trace evidence was found in Drabing’s Ford Torino despite the victims having been stabbed 90 times, despite Drabing’s “profusely bleeding” leg wound, and despite the dirt and blades of dead grass found on Drabing’s blood-soaked jeans.
 It was suspected by many that an accomplice had driven Drabing home, and the number one named suspect was Pat Hanley.
 The facts and evidence support that Drabing did not act alone.
 The greatest hindrance in ’76 was that forensic capabilities were not what they are today, but there are other bothersome things that I can’t explain.
 For example, in 2002, former Logan County State’s Attorney Tim Huyett requested the handwritten Schneider crime lab report from the state crime lab archives; found on the clothes and under the Schneider victims’ fingernails were foreign fibers and two different colored foreign hairs that did not belong to them or Drabing.
 That information was/is remarkably compelling, yet it was not spelled out in detail in the typewritten lab report, the only crime lab report that existed in my father’s old files in 2001/2002.
 This is perplexing and makes me wonder if my father was fully aware of all the evidence in the Schneider case.
 I could go on and on, and I do in my trilogy, “BURIED TRUTH,” the most comprehensive account and reveal of the facts concerning the 1976 Logan County murders.

 Drabing pled insanity, which prevented him from implicating others in the crime.
 Following his conviction, Hanley and Jones pursued law degrees and became attorneys.
 James Patrick Hanley was the Corporation Counsel for the Village of Skokie, IL (Cook County, Chicago) for some 13 years before he died in 2013, shortly before I released my trilogy.
 His alibi for the night of the Schneider murders was never fully corroborated.
 Jones is still living, and so is Drabing.
 Russell Smrekar died in October 2011.
 He reportedly made a “deathbed confession” to killing Mansfield and Martin before expiring from a “terminal illness” at Menard Penitentiary.
 The Lincoln PD said Smrekar admitted burying Martin under the new construction of I-55 (an area that can never be excavated), which was underway to replace Route 66 at the time of Ruth’s disappearance.
 He apparently didn’t say what he did with Mansfield.
 The Lincoln PD regards the Martin case as closed because Smrekar allegedly confessed.
 Russ was a sociopath and a pathological liar who enjoyed leading people, especially police, on wild goose chases.
 There’s no doubt he was involved in the murders of Mansfield and Martin, but the facts and evidence in those cases support that he used accomplices.
-Since Ruth’s remains have never been found, I have serious questions about the LPD’s haste to close the Martin case, particularly when the bloody T-shirt is mysteriously missing and detectives have lied about it.
+Since Ruth’s remains have never been found, I have serious questions about the LPD’s haste to close the Martin case, particularly when the Lincoln PD has suspiciously claimed the bloody T-shirt is missing and facts prove detectives have lied about it.

 In 2007, Smrekar wrote to me and avowed, “Everybody likes a good ‘whodonnit,’ [sic] and reality is that they [the Mansfield and Martin cases] are and will remain unto eternity unsolved.”
 It’s hard for me to believe he suddenly got religion and confessed after making that proclamation.
 I was on Russell’s visitors list and had tentative plans to meet with him at Menard.
 I’d previously met with Drabing at Menard in August 2004, but after the life-threatening, suspicious circumstances that unfolded on that day, I was in no hurry to meet with Smrekar.
 I now regret having delayed meeting with him — it was an opportunity lost.

 THE MISSING BLOODY T-SHIRT IS THE SMOKING GUN.
-The facts and details relating to it are startling, and this monumental evidence seems to provide a probable link to the Schneider triple homicide.
+The facts and details relating to it are startling, and this monumental evidence seems to provide a highly probable link to the Schneider triple homicide.
 There is really no mistaking the link it provides.
 I believe the cover-up began with the Martin case and then escalated and deepened with the event of the Schneider murders.

 I’m asking the public and the media — those of you reading this — to take an interest in these unsolved/unresolved murders I’ve been reinvestigating for nearly 20 years.
 I’ve devoted much of my life and financial resources to uncovering the truth in the hope of achieving complete justice for the murdered victims and their families — some have never received justice of any kind.
 Clearly, these murders should be reinvestigated by agencies outside Logan County, for many obvious and warranted reasons.
 Please SIGN THE PETITION on this website calling for official reinvestigation and DNA testing of all applicable existing evidence in the Mansfield, Martin, and Schneider murder cases.
 It is the right thing to do.